 The tour was incredibly informative and well-run.
-It is clear that Tasmanian Parks and Widllife have done a lot to ensure that conservation is the forefront of priorities when it comes to managing this cave.
+It is clear that Tasmanian Parks and Wildlife have done a lot to ensure that conservation is at the forefront of priorities when it comes to managing this cave.

 The cave system is apparently around 3 kilometres deep.
-However, visitor access is limited to the first 300-metres, where stairways and even concrete floors have been constructed to protect the delicate subterranean ecosystem.
+However, visitor access is limited to the first 300 meters, where stairways and even concrete floors have been constructed to protect the delicate subterranean ecosystem.

 In my opinion, Hastings Caves is one of the best caves to visit in Tasmania.
 There are loads of great opportunities to take photos of formations including stalactites and stalagmites, huge flowstones, vertical columns, shawls, thousands of thin straws, and helictites.